-Class attendance contributes to your final grade, but you must attend class to successfully complete the course.
-If you are unable to complete this course, you must complete and submit a withdrawal form with the registrar's office.
-If the student decides to drop out of the class it is the responsibility of the student to initiate a withdrawal before the withdrawal deadline in order to get a "W" on their transcript.
-If this is not done the student will receive a grade based on test grades and class grades earned during their attendance and absence (i.e. zeros on all missed materials, exams, skills tests, and final exam).
+If you are unable to complete this course, you must complete and submit a withdrawal form with the registrar (March 26, 2021).
+If the student decides to drop the class, it is the responsibility of the student to initiate a withdrawal before the withdrawal deadline in order to get a "W" on their transcript.
+If this is not done, the student will receive a grade based on test grades and class grades earned during their attendance and absence (i.e., zeros on all missed materials, exams, skills tests, and final exam).

-X. COURSE REQUIREMENTS AND GRADING POLICY TESTING MAKE-UP POLICY
+IX.
+COURSE REQUIREMENTS AND GRADING POLICY TESTING MAKE-UP POLICY

-Exams: There are 4 drawing exams, 2 skills exams, and a final exam on scantron.
-Each exam will last approximately thirty minutes to one hour during class.
-The exact date of each exam will be announced in class prior to the actual date of the exam, and is noted in your schedule.

-Check Your Knowledge: Quizzes: Check Your Knowledge quizzes will be given during the semester.
-Questions will come from lecture, plant operation, simulator excercises, and recall from previous equipment and instrument classes - remember this is a capstone course.

-Attendance: Attendance will be taken for each class.
-Lecture and lab are considered one class and absences for either count as an absence for that day.
+- Exams: There will be a total of five "exams" and a final four major drawing exams and an exam grade made up of the average of 10 D2L quizzes (11 given with lowest score dropped).
+Each major exam will last approximately thirty minutes to one hour during class.
+The exact date of each Exam will be announced in class prior to the actual date of the exam and is noted in your syllabus.
+A missed exam is a zero unless the instructor is notified prior to the exam time.
+The D2L quizzes will cover materials covered in class the previous class meetings but can contain all materials covered to that point in time.
+Questions will come from lecture, plant operating procedures, simulator exercises, or items discussed in class and can cover previous classes as well. - Attendance: Attendance will be taken for each class.
 Attendance counts as part of the final grade.
-Leaving early without instructor permission will result in an absence
+Leaving early without instructor permission will result in an absence.

-Lab: The laboratory portion of the course consists of a 3 hour lab per week which the student must attend.
+- Lab: The laboratory portion of the course consists of a 2+ hours lab per week which the student must attend.
 The lab grade counts as 40% of the final grade.
-The grade will be determined by two skills tests given toward the end of the semester, completion of blue book exercises, and completion of assigned simulator book exercises and a minimum of 10 hours recorded time working on Simulator exercises.
-The student must demonstrate competency in operating the Process Equipment Trainer as will be determined by a skills test and personal observation during the semester.

-Final Exam: The final will be given at the end of the course.
+The grade will be determined by skills test(s) given toward the end of the semester, completion of blue book exercises, and completion of assigned simulator book exercises.
+The student must demonstrate competency in operating the Process Equipment Trainer as will be determined by skills test(s) and personal observation during the semester. - Final Exam: The final will be given at the end of the course.
 The final exam is comprehensive and counts as 20% of the final grade.
-It consists of two parts: a simulator portion and a comprehensive portion.
+It consists of questions covering simulator exercises as well as lecture and lab exercises - it is a comprehensive exam.
+The final will consist of 100 multiple choice questions (60%), 4-5 short answer questions (20%), and a plant drawing (20%)